Lucia's Blog: 2016-02-14

 • prayer.

-• We must remember that although God will allow Satan to tempt us, He will not allow us to be tempted beyond what we can endure, (I Cor.
+• We must remember that although God will allow Satan to tempt us, He will not allow us to be tempted beyond what we can endure (I Cor.
 10:13).
 "No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, He will also provide the way of escape, that you may be able to endure it."
 Remember this comforting promise always!
 This verse also restates that man is responsible for his actions or choices.
-God will never put us (Christians) in a position of temptation which we cannot handle.
+God will never put us (Christians) in a position of temptation that we cannot handle.

-• We must remember that we have an advocate, Jesus Christ our Lord even though we have Satan as the "accuser of the brethren" (Rev. 12:10).
+• We must remember that we have an advocate, Jesus Christ our Lord, even though we have Satan as the "accuser of the brethren" (Rev. 12:10).
 Jesus, our advocate, is standing with us, is pleading our case, is protecting us from all evil and is refusing to forsake us (I John 2:1).
-How comforting are these words to my soul!!!
-Our Savior understands well what it is like to be tempted by Satan since He Himself was tempted by the enemy.
+How comforting are these words to my soul!
+Our Savior understands well what it is like to be tempted by Satan since He was tempted by the enemy.
 Therefore, He is interceding for us (Hebrews 7:25).
 He is on our side and wants to remain faithful to us if we are faithful to Him, walking in the Light "as He Himself is in the Light."
 (I John 1:7)

-So if we faithfully arm ourselves with these four Bible truths, we will surely overcome our adversary, the devil.
+If we faithfully arm ourselves with these four Bible truths, we will surely overcome our adversary, the devil.

 IX.
 WHAT IS SATAN'S FINAL DESTINY?

-On the Final Day of Judgment, the devil will be "thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever."
-(Rev. 20:10).
+On the Final Day of Judgment, the devil will be "thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever" (Rev. 20:10).
 Satan knows very well that he has no hope!
-In Matthew 25:41 God foretold that Satan will be punished eternally in hell, a place prepared for him and his angels.
+In Matthew 25:41, God foretold that Satan will be punished eternally in hell, a place prepared for him and his angels.
 Of course, they won't be the only ones in that place of torment.
 All those who refused to "know God and on those who do not obey the gospel of our Lord Jesus.
 They will suffer the punishment of eternal destruction, away from the presence of the Lord and from the glory of His might."
 (II Thess.
-1:8-9).
+1:8-9)

 Therefore, let us live faithfully for the Lord, obeying His glorious gospel of grace.